Netnod IX technical information

 1. Two separate single mode fibre-optic cables, provided by Netnod, connect the two switches with the address/addresses of the ISP.

-2. Two on-site connections at the datacenters where Netnod is present throught the datacenter MMR’s.
+2. Two on-site connections at the data centers where Netnod is present throught the datacenter Meet Me Rooms (MMRs).

-The ports on the switches will be configured to allow only the connected customers interface-MAC-addresses.
-The MAC’s of the customers interfaces needs to be provided to Netnod in advance.
+The ports on the switches will be configured to allow only the connected customers' interface-MAC-addresses.
+The MAC adresses of the customers' interfaces need to be provided to Netnod in advance.

-All Netnod exchange points support IP version 4 and version 6.
-There are up to four different IP-networks used on each switch-fabric, two for IPv4 (MTU 1500 and MTU4470) and two for IPv6 (MTU1500 and MTU4470).
-Which means that in Stockholm there are 8 IP-networks available in total.
+All Netnod exchange points support IPv4 and IPv6.
+There are up to four different IP networks used on each switch-fabric, two for IPv4 (MTU 1500 and MTU4470) and two for IPv6 (MTU1500 and MTU4470).
+This means that in Stockholm there are 8 IP-networks available in total.
 Netnod will assign and distribute IP addresses to the connected customers.

 Peering between an ISP's routers through the exchange point will be done via BGP4.
 Any kind of tunneling is explicitly forbidden.